RayAndrade/TheRayCode/Java/Command3/README.md

 The command pattern is a behavioural design pattern in which an object is used to represent and encapsulate all the information needed to call a method at a later time.
 This information includes the method name, the object that owns the method and values for the method parameters.
+Let's create an interface that will handle all of our receivers **ElectronicDevices**.
+We will add all the command ti proform.

 ```java
 public interface ElectronicDevice {